Impact-Aware Task-Space Quadratic-Programming Control: Related Work

-Alternatively, some control strategies simply avoid impacts when contacts are about to be created.
-Given the impact location,~\cite{pagilla2001stable} modified the reference trajectories such that the reference velocity along the surface normal is zero.
-The control design based on Zero-tilting Moment Point (ZMP) neglects impact and establishes contacts with close to zero velocity, see e.g.~\cite{kajita2010iros}. \cite{grizzle2014automatica} summarized that the impact-less reference trajectories are challenging to generate and inefficient to execute.
-Therefore, in~\cite{demagistris2017ras,pajon2017humanoids} soft soles are considered.
+There are control strategies to avoid impacts. \cite{pagilla2001stable} modified the reference trajectories for zero reference velocity along the contact surface normal.
+The control design based on Zero-tilting Moment Point (ZMP) establishes contacts with near-zero velocity (e.g.,~\cite{kajita2010iros}).
+Earlier,~\cite{grizzle2014automatica} summarized that the impact-less reference trajectories are challenging to generate and inefficient to execute.
+Hypothetically, if we can leave aside the impact dynamics and assume that the associated state jumps remain hardware-affordable,~\cite{bombile2022ram} proposed a sequence of time-invariant dynamical systems in a single control framework to continuously control the reach, grab, and toss motion; and even how to hit an object~\cite{harshit2021iros}.

-By adding impact-awareness to our task-space control framework (\ref{item:impact_qp}), our approach seamlessly executes the reference motion with any contact velocity as far as it conforms hardware impact-resilience limitations and allowable state jumps (\ref{item:template_constraint}).